cofoeducistudent/BMMDB_c/README.md

 >## TECHNOLOGIES/TOOLS USED ##

 * **HTML5-**
-Html5 will be used for structure
+Html5  is used for structure
 * **CSS3-**
-CSS3 will be used for styling
+CSS3 is used for styling
 * **Bootstrap 3.x-**
-I will use bootstrap for the heavy lifting of alignment for the website components.
-However, I will be using version 3.x, rather than the current v4.
+I used bootstrap for the heavy lifting of alignment for the website components.
+However, I used version 3.x, rather than the current v4.
 This is to do with flask, which is currently one version behind the current mainstream release.
+It is not advised to mesh v5 with it as it's untested at time of build.
 * **Flask-** mini-framework for templating and page consistency
 * **Icons-**
-The obligatory font-awesome repository will be utilized for my site icons, for the social media icons etc. Again, I will use the previous release 4.x rather than the current 5.x, as this seems to play nicer with flask.
+The obligatory font-awesome repository will be utilized for my site icons, for the social media icons etc. Again, I will use the previous release 4.x rather than the current 5.x, as this seems to play nicer with flask version.
 * **Database-**
-As stated, we will employ a database for storage, allowing for rudimentary search and retrieve functionality.
+As stated, I employed a database for storage, allowing for rudimentary search and retrieve functionality.
 I will  use a 'document model', ‘NO-SQL’ database.... **(MongoDB)**.
 Specifically, I will use the online, cloud-based version, **'Atlas'**.
 * **Templates-**
 Flask using the Jinja2 engine will be my choice of framework, to speed up design and keep some level of uniformity across the site page content.
 * **Python3-**